Overview

 - Distributors making products with digital elements available on the EU market

-- Authorised representatives acting on behalf of manufacturers
+- EU authorised representatives acting on behalf of manufacturers

 - Product security teams preparing for CRA conformity assessment